fleetdm/fleet/handbook/company.md

 ### Objectivity
 <!-- TODO: write short preamble, like the others -->
+- be curious
   - "strong opinions, loosely held"
-- be curious
+  - ask great questions & take the time to truly listen
   - listen intently, and genuinely try to understand
-  - ask great questions & take the time to truly listen
+  - change your mind (in the face of new evidence)
+  - it's better to make the right decision than it is to be right
 - be realistic
   - practical about your limits and what's possible with the time and resources we have
   - question yourself ("why do I think this?")